anushaporeddy030697/student_internship_management/README.md

 --> Discussed with team regarding admin role misusage by the users.

 --> Two different ideas found and not yet decided to choose which is the best

+--> Two Ideas: 1) To provide admin directly the login credentials by avoiding registration page.
+               2) To add super admin to manage all the functionalities of admins

 </a>
 <p>